QuingKhaos/tile-upgrade-planner-redux/README.md

 - Thanks to [calcwizard](https://mods.factorio.com/user/calcwizard) for creating the original mod.
 - Thanks to [MeteorSwarm](https://mods.factorio.com/user/MeteorSwarm) for the improvements in their Muluna fork.
+- Thanks to the [Milestones](https://mods.factorio.com/mod/Milestones) mod, which was a good template to implement to presets feature and remote interface.